Oi Gente!!

 I’ve never been a big fan of collard greens but this soup has made a convert of me.
 Well, at least I will happily eat it in this soup!

-This caldo verde recipe looks really scrumptious!
+This caldo verde recipe was really scrumptious!
 I’m definitely going to need this Portuguese green soup especially now that you can still feel the coldness of the night.

 Oh wow… I had never heard of this soup before, but with all the deliciousness in here, I had to try it.
 It is so delicious, hearty, and helps with the healthy kick I am on.
 Such a great and easy soup for weeknight dinners this season!

 You had me at 5 ingredients and easy to make.
-This recipe will make a busy week much simpler with this easy to prepare weeknight meal.
+This recipe makes a busy week much simpler with this easy to prepare weeknight meal.

 I love how simple yet flavorful this soup is!
 It’s so perfectly cozy for these chilly months.
 Can’t wait to make it again!